mandarine3ds/mandarine/README.md

 # Which build should I use?

 - MSVC is generally good for most users
-- MSYS2 is good for users who may not want to install Microsoft Visual C++ runtime / Hate the open source MSYS2
+- MSYS2 is good for users who may not want to install Microsoft Visual C++ runtime

 ## ⚠️ Dev Builds (Pre-release software, may be buggy)